-Pulwama attack mastermind killed?
+JeM commander killed in encounter?
 Police says details being ascertained

-Jammu, Feb 18: Two terrorist believed to be masterminds of the Pulwama attack have been killed in an encounter in South Kashmir's in Pinglan area of Pulwama district, around 15 km from the site of a major suicide attack that killed 40 CRPF personnel on February 14.
+Jammu, Feb 18: Security forces on Monday killed top commander of the Jaish-e-Mohammad, the Pakistan-based group that carried out the suicide bombing in Pulwama on February 14, in an encounter in South Kashmir's in Pinglan area of Pulwama district.
 According to reports, a Pakistani terrorist along with a local was killed in the encounter.
+Another top Jaish terrorist killed in the encounter is Ghazi Rasheed, an Afghan bomb specialist.

+While eliminating these wanted terrorists, the forces also suffered a huge loss -- a major and three soldiers were killed in the encounter.

 The police say that they are ascertaining the identities of the two.